Mercy-nenoh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that prints the sum of the two diagonals of a square matrix of integers.
+file that contains the password for the crackme2 executable.